Perception Games and Privacy: Perception and Privacy

-In words, upper privacy concerns capture the setting where type $t$ prefers that nothing be disclosed about his type beyond BB's initial belief, and who thus wishes to be perceived as an ``average" type. \footnote{A possible critique of the notion of upper privacy concerns is that it exhibits some logical inconsistency in a dynamic setting.
+In words, anonymity-seeking preferences captures the setting where type $t$ prefers that nothing be disclosed about his type beyond BB's initial belief, and who thus wishes to be perceived as an ``average" type. \footnote{A possible critique of an anonymity-seeking preference is that it exhibits some logical inconsistency in a dynamic setting.
 Assume a DM faces two consecutive perception games, and assume that there are strategies for both games such that BB does learn about the DM in each, but in a way that cancels out.
 That is, following both games, BB's perception is back at its starting point.
 In the grand game (composed of the two stage games), the DM lands the best perception yet in each separate stage he does not.
-Note that lower privacy concerns do not suffer from this inconsistency.} For example, an employee may wish to keep his political views private from a future employer, and a consumer of online adult entertainment would likely choose to be perceived as an average person and keep his preferred genre hidden.
+Note that identification-aversion does not suffer from this inconsistency.} For example, an employee may wish to keep his political views private from a future employer, and a consumer of online adult entertainment, even when known to be a consumer of such entertainment, would prefer to maintain ambiguity over the preferred specific genre.

 A different conception of privacy concerns is that agents do not wish their true type to be revealed.
-This is captured in the following definition: \bdefi A DM of type $t\in T$ in a perception game $(T,A,\beta,u)$ has {\em lower privacy concerns} if for every $a\in A$,
+This is captured in the following definition: \bdefi A DM of type $t\in T$ in a perception game $(T,A,\beta,u)$ is {\em identification-averse} if for every $a\in A$,

 where $\chi(t)$ is the Dirac measure on $t$.
-A DM has {\em lower privacy concerns} if he has lower privacy concerns for every type $t\in T$. \edefi Unlike upper privacy concerns, a DM with lower privacy concerns may benefit from the leakage of some (correct or incorrect) information to BB.
+A DM is {\em identification-averse} if he is identification-averse for every type $t\in T$. \edefi Unlike an anonymity-seeking DM, an identification-averse one may benefit from the leakage of some (correct or incorrect) information to BB.
 However, he does not wish his true type to be disclosed.
 For example, an individual worried about stalking wishes to keep his location private, and a consumer contemplating a purchase does not want to disclose his willingness-to-pay.

+Note that for both variants of privacy concern the requirement is that the concern holds for all types.
+This is necessary for Theorems \ref{thm:pooling-upper} and \ref{thm:pooling-lower}, which do not hold if we require privacy concerns for only one type.

 We now turn to study the implications of privacy concerns.
 How do privacy concerns factor into the choice of action?
 Does the DM pool actions across types in order to masquerade his type?
 Can privacy be detected from revealed preferences?
 Is the outcome necessarily inferior compared to the setting where the actions of the DM are not observed?